Foreign Nationals & Expats

 Delinquent International Information Return Submission Procedures

-Since the 2014 OVDP changes some taxpayers with unreported income from unreported foreign assets have opted to file under the Delinquent International Information Return Submission Procedures (DIIRP).
-Such taxpayers have done so presumably to avoid the 5% miscellaneous offshore penalty under the Streamlined Domestic Offshore Procedures (SDOP).
+Since the 2014 OVDP changes some taxpayers with unreported income from unreported foreign assets have filed under the Delinquent International Information Return Submission Procedures (DIIRP).s.

 What are the Delinquent International Information Return Submission Procedures?

 These procedures are one of the four methods for taxpayers with unreported offshore accounts to become compliant.

 Can I use this program if I also have unreported income from foreign assets?

 The answer is ‘yes’.
 While taxpayers with unreported foreign income were previously precluded from using these procedures, this is not the case since the 2014 changes to the program.
 The IRS specifically addressed this issue in a Q&A:

 Q1 Are the Delinquent International Information Return Submission Procedures announced on June 18, 2014 different from the procedures described in 2012 OVDP FAQ 18 (in effect prior to July 1, 2014)?